 From the book Two and Two Halves to Bhutan by Peter Steele.

 The flight from Kolkata to Paro was short.
 We could see the Himalayan range from Kangchenjunga to Masagang almost on border with Arunachal Pradesh.
 The aircraft made a delicate manoeuvre and we landed at the small airstrip at Paro.
-We were in Bhutan, called by many names: The Dragon Kingdom, the Hidden Kingdom or Shangrila.1 Till recently Bhutan had kept its doors closed to the onslaught of tourism and only a restricted
+We were in Bhutan, called by many names: The Dragon Kingdom, the Hidden Kingdom or Shangrila.1 Till recently Bhutan had kept its doors closed to the onslaught of tourism and only a restricted number of visitors were allowed.
+Television, internet and films were not freely permitted till 1998.
+The benevolent King had intentions ofprotecting the traditions, culture and environment of the Kingdom - almost like what was envisaged by Shipton in the above quote.

-At the airport 'foreigners' had to pay steep Visa fees and a hefty charge per day of visit.[1]
-For Indians entry was free, no per day charges and we could use Indian currency - we are not foreigners in Bhutan except for passports.
+At the airport 'foreigners' had to pay steep Visa fees and a hefty charge per day of visit.2 For Indians entry was free, no per day charges and we could use Indian currency - we are not foreigners in Bhutan except for passports.
 Paro (2100 m) was a beautiful town, surrounded by forest.
 On the first evening we visited the small bazaar, which was almost time-warped , with wood carved windows, small houses and dominated by a huge dzong (fort).
 This was going to be the usual pattern during our travels in Bhutan and we visited several huge dzongs.
 We had planned to drive across Bhutan - from west to east and partake its culture, history and beauty.

 Early History